bklieger-groq/g1/README.md

 ### How it works

-multi1 powered by Llama3.1-70b creates reasoning chains, in principle a dynamic Chain of Thought, that allows the LLM to "think" and solve some logical problems that usually otherwise stump leading models.
+multi1 powered by one of the supported models creates reasoning chains, in principle a dynamic Chain of Thought, that allows the LLM to "think" and solve some logical problems that usually otherwise stump leading models.

 At each step, the LLM can choose to continue to another reasoning step, or provide a final answer.
 Each step is titled and visible to the user.
 The system prompt also includes tips for the LLM.
 There is a full explanation under Prompt Breakdown, but a few examples are asking the model to “include exploration of alternative answers” and “use at least 3 methods to derive the answer”.